Blaizzy/mlx-embeddings/docs/Homebrew-on-Linux.md

 ### 32-bit x86

 Homebrew does not currently support 32-bit x86 platforms.
 It would be possible for Homebrew to work on 32-bit x86 platforms with some effort.
 An interested and dedicated person could maintain a fork of Homebrew to develop support for 32-bit x86.

+### Windows Subsystem for Linux (WSL) 1

+Due to [known issues](https://github.com/microsoft/WSL/issues/8219) with WSL 1, you may experience issues running various executables installed by Homebrew.
+We recommend you switch to WSL 2 instead.

 ## Homebrew on Linux Community